DCHartlen/3M2D/README.md

 This project contains scripts and functions to run the LS-DYNA Material Model Driver (MMD).
 The MMD accepts a strain field as inputs and directly executes the constitutive model without the need for elements or other boundary conditions.

 ## Operation
 Load "MainExecutionScript.m" into Matlab.
 The input strain vector is found on line 21.
 Currently, only linear, monotonic loading is supported.
 The strain vector is written to the LS-DYNA Deck specified on line 26.
 This deck is not overwritten during operation.
-This script calls two functions: "WriteDynaParams.m" which writes the input strain vector to LS-DYNA using specific parameters and "ParseMMDOutput.m" which reads in the output files exported by the MMD.
+This script calls three functions: "WriteDynaParams.m" which writes the input strain vector to LS-DYNA using specific parameters, 'WriteDriverCurves.m" which writes all nine strain control curves, and "ParseMMDOutput.m" which reads in the output files exported by the MMD.

 In the LS-DYNA Deck, one will find the constitutive model of interest were one can alter material model parameters.
 This deck only includes the constitutive model, basic outputs and time controls, a single section solid (or shell, depending on your application), a section to enter parameters and nine load curves which convert the strain vector into direct loadings to enter into the constitutive model.